Chris Prat

-Chris Prat is a former indoor lacrosse player in the National Lacrosse League.
+Chris Prat is a Canadian former indoor lacrosse player in the National Lacrosse League.
 He last played for the Colorado Mammoth in 2005.
 Prat is noted for contributing to his former team, the Victoria Shamrocks, winning two Mann cups in 1997 and 1999.
 He is recognized as an accomplished athlete, as he was inducted into the Canadian Lacrosse Hall of Fame in 2011.